 Any course credit or continuing education credit resulting from this opportunity is to be coordinated between the Visiting Scientist and his or her college, university, or agency.
 Data collection for research projects may be possible; however, all projects must be approved by OCME in advance.

-Visiting Scientists will be required to have started HEP A & B vaccination series and must provide proof of current health insurance.
+Visiting Scientists will be required to have completed vaccination series for HEP A & B and COVID-19.
+Participants must also provide proof of current health insurance.
 Appropriate OCME waivers must be signed.

 Candidates are asked to submit a current resume and letter of interest (including the preferred month of participation).
 Graduate students are encouraged to also include a letter of support from their major professor.
 Material should be e-mailed to Dr. Bradley Adams, Director of Forensic Anthropology, at email@example.com